ltrujello/ltrujello.github.io/docs/posts/transformer.md

 - Vocabulary size is the dimension of the space in which we represent the elements of our sequence.
 As elements of sentences are words, these would be the space of one-hot encoded vectors that represent our vocabulary.

 Note that obviously our data will contain variable length sequences.
-To accommodate this, we'll select a pad the sequences.
+To accommodate this, we'll process our data in batches, and pad the sequences in each batch.
+Batching should be done so as to minimize padding.

 The transformer model then takes this input and applies it to a word-embedding matrix
 $E \in \mathbb{R}^{\text{vocab_size} \times d_{\text{model}}}$, where $d_{\text{model}}$ is a chosen embedding dimension that the